camunda/camunda-docs-manual/content/update/minor/716-to-717/tomcat.md

 ---

 The following steps describe how to update the Camunda artifacts on a Tomcat server in a shared process engine setting.

 For the entire procedure, refer to the [update guide][update-guide].
-If not already done, make sure to download the [Camunda Platform 7.17 Tomcat distribution][tomcat-distribution].
+If not already done, download the [Camunda Platform 7.17 Tomcat distribution][tomcat-distribution].

 The update procedure takes the following steps:

-1. Update the Camunda Platform Core Libraries
+1. Update the Camunda Platform core libraries.
-2. Update Optional Camunda Platform Libraries
+2. Update optional Camunda Platform libraries.
-3. Update Web Applications
+3. Update web applications.

 In each of the following steps, the identifier `$*_VERSION` refers to the current versions and the new versions of the artifacts.

-# 1. Update the Camunda Platform Core Libraries
+# 1. Update the Camunda Platform core libraries

 Replace the following libraries in the folder `$TOMCAT_HOME/lib/` with their new versions from the folder `$TOMCAT_DISTRIBUTION/lib/`: